Puszkarek/hyprland-dotfiles/README.md

 #### VS Code

-1. Right now it does not include gtk themes, so the dialogs inside vscode will look different, for a temporary fix I'm using `window.dialogStyle: custom` in the settings.json file.
+1. Right now it does not fully support gtk themes, so the dialogs inside vscode will look different, for a temporary fix I'm using `window.dialogStyle: custom` in the settings.json file.

 ### Screenshots